Dick Sutherland

 Dick Sutherland (born Archibald Thomas Johnson, December 23, 1881 – February 3, 1934) was an American film actor, active mostly during the silent film era.
 Born in Benton, Kentucky, in 1881, Sutherland appeared in more than 70 films between 1921 and 1932.
 Sutherland died at his home in Hollywood, California, from a heart attack, at the age of 52.
-He was survived by his wife, Verba, and three sons, Harry, Everett, and Lester.
+He had a wife, Verba, and three sons, Harry, Everett, and Lester.
 He is interred at Inglewood Park Cemetery.
 His distinctive facial features were a result of acromegaly.